 Besides the physical caminho, consider preparing and embarking on an Inner caminho (Spiritual journey).

 Pay attention to the confusing routes created by the Portuguese Tourist Office (Route Carmelita and Caminho do Centenário).
 Read carefully the information on this subject, so that you don’t get lost in tourist loops (+info).

 "He who limps is still walking."

-When the urge to go on a pilgrimage arises, our thoughts change completely.
-From then on, we have the “pilgrim’s fire” controlling our decisions.
-Just as with real fire, we must be able to control it, so that we don’t get burned.
+When the urge to go on a pilgrimage arises, your thoughts change completely.
+From then on, you have the “pilgrim’s fire” affecting your decisions.
+Just as with real fire, you must be able to control it, so that you don’t get burned.
 The pilgrim’s fire helps us to carry on when we want to give up, to survive, to go higher and further.
 The mission of this website is to help you to choose and prepare your “caminho” without getting burnt in the typical traps; the dangerous national roads, the touristic routes, the decisions and planning beyond your capabilities and the wrong choice of gear.

 Those that want to walk will find the way, those that don't will find problems.

-Living with a backpack on our back, is a reflection of our lives.
-If we carry too many things, life doesn’t move forward… if we go too lightly, we go further, but we will be cold at night.
+Living with a backpack on our back, is a great metaphor for our lives.
+When you carry too much, life doesn’t move forward… with too little, you'll go further, but you'll be cold at night.
 The secret is to find the balance between the two.
 Examine, in detail, the list of equipment that we provide.
 They are the result of the experience of many pilgrims.
 It is very important to learn to listen to the signs your body gives you so that you are able to adjust the equipment to suit you. (+info)